wmeredith/MercuryCSS/README.md

 It's a stylesheet.
 Grab the SCSS from /SCSS or the compiled CSS from /dist.

 ## Why?
 I've been designing tech stuff for over ten years now.
 I've needed something like more times than I count.
 So I'm maintaining it here.
 This is as much for personal use as public.
 I've also used countless boilerplates, starters, frameworks myself.
-It seems natural to give back.

 ## Else
 LMK if you like/hate/use it... <a href="https://twitter.com/wmeredith" title="Wade Meredith on Twitter">@wmeredith</a> or <a href="http://wademeredith.com" title="Wade Meredith - UX Designer in Kansas City.">WadeMeredith.com</a>